planetrobbie/terraform-gcp-intro/README.md

 - Deploy a VM Instance on Google Cloud
 - Output Instance IP Address.

 To use with Terraform Open Source, uncomment `credentials =` line in `main.tf`, this is not necessary when using Terraform Enterprise.
+Uncomment and set variables in `terraform.tfvars`.

 You also have to update in `terraform.tfvars` the values for